sreekaroo/PersonaData/READMe.md

 **PersonaData**

-This Flask webapp allows for users to take the big 5 personality quiz and see how their results compare to other users, as well as users from a Kaggle dataset.
+This Flask webapp allows for users to take the big 5 personality quiz and see how their results compare to other users, as well as 50 users from a Kaggle dataset(https://www.kaggle.com/tunguz/big-five-personality-test).

 The results are stored in a mySQL database hosted through AWS.

-**Instructions to Set up Personality Flask app:**

-Run main.py:

-1. you may encounter an error if you don't have the credentials for database

-These instructions are only valid for those with required database.
+The actual flask application is deployed on Heroku and can be accessed through the url: https://persona-data.herokuapp.com/